 High QE Low Cost Camera

 The SBIG STF-402M is a compact, economical, high QE camera with a scientific grade full frame CCD.
-It is excellent for educational use and photometric studies.
-Options include an internal RGBC color filter wheel or BVIC photometric filter wheel.
+It is excellent for educational use.
+Options include an internal RGBC color filter wheel.
 Many users with larger telescopes and cameras consider The STF-402M to be the ultimate camera to use for guiding due to its high sensitivity and generous field of view.

 Simple and Powerful: These were the design goals for the STF-402M.
 The small size and light-weight of these cameras make them very easy to handle and set up.
-The STF-402M also has two optional internal filter wheels, one with high quality RGB color imaging filters, and one with equally high quality BVI photometric filters.
+The STF-402M also has an optional internal RGBC filter wheel.
 These cameras have a photometric quality, even-illumination shutter for automatic dark frames.
 The low noise and extraordinary QE of these sensors make these cameras among the most sensitive CCD cameras available at any price.
 With a peak QE of nearly 85%, these cameras bow to no others when it comes to recording faint detail in dim objects.
 Simply put, there is nothing in their price range that can touch them for sensitivity.

 An enhanced cooling package is now standard equipment.
 The improvements consist of (a) a larger heat sink installed in the camera, (b) a larger 50mm magnetic levitating fan and fan guard, (c) a new back plate with openings to accommodate the extension of the fan housing and guard, and (d) improved internal power supply for the TE cooler.
 No additional external power is required.